sjmiller7/FBLA2020/README.md

 To-do list:
 - Thank you pages - Z
-- Fix application file buttons and all placeholder text- SJ
+- Fix all placeholder text- SJ
 - Fix meta tags - G
 - Fix the logo - Z
 - User testing / test against the rules / TEST ON ALL BROWSERS- All